opencypher/cypherdb/src/content/docs/cypher/query-clauses/load-from.md

 As an example, let's say we have the same JSON object as shown above in the JSON file example, but this time, we obtain the JSON object on the fly from a REST API.
-We can use the client language to return a _string_ representation of the JSON object, and then use the `json_structure` function in Kuzu's JSON extension to read the JSON string and convert its contents into the types needed for the Kuzu table.
+We can use the client language to return a _string_ representation of the JSON object, and then use the `json_structure` function in CypherDB's JSON extension to read the JSON string and convert its contents into the types needed for the CypherDB table.

 ```js
 // This is the JSON string we get from the REST API